NLnetLabs/rpki-doc/source/krill/cli.rst

 .. code-block:: bash

   # update the repository for you CA using the 'repository response'
-  krillc repo update rfc8183 repository_response.xml
+  krillc repo update remote --rfc8183 repository_response.xml

   # add the parent using the 'parent response'
-  krillc parents add --parent myparent --rfc8183 ./parent-response.xml
+  krillc parents add remote --parent myparent --rfc8183 ./parent-response.xml

 Note that you can use any local name for ``--parent``.
 This is the name that Krill will show to you.
 Similarly, Krill will use your local CA name which you